|The Bloom Filter|

 Page 1 of 2

-You may never have heard of a Bloom Filter but this ingenious algorithm is used in Google's BigTable database to save time fruitlessly searching for data that isn't there.
+You may never have heard of a Bloom Filter, but this ingenious algorithm is used in Google's BigTable database to avoid wasting time fruitlessly searching for data that isn't there.

 These are ideas that fascinate many programmers who become completely absorbed by the study of algorithms for their own sake, but they also have practical application.
 Take for example the currently hot topic of the Bloom Filter.
 This might sound like something a creative photographer might put in front of his lens but it is in fact an intriguing algorithm that mixes trading both space and certainty for time.
 It can tell you if you have seen a particular data item before in ultra quick time - but it might be wrong!